-New Homes and Maintaining and Effective Housing Land Supply
+New Homes and Maintaining an Effective Housing Land Supply

-In principle, we will support and promote residential development of our 55 effective housing supply sites shown in appendix 2a and 2b.
+In principle we will support and promote residential development of the 51 effective housing supply sites shown in Schedules 2a and 2b.
 We will protect them by resisting alternative development, including significant reductions in capacity which would undermine our ability to confirm an ongoing 5-year land supply.

-In principle, we will also support and promote residential development of our 35 long-term housing sites shown in appendix 3.
+In principle, we will also support and promote residential development of our 27 long-term housing sites shown in schedule 3.
 In particular, but not limited to, where they would contribute to our ongoing 5-year effective land supply.